griddd/DerbyCon2017/README.md

 # DerbyCon2017
 Honored to once again speak at DerbyCon!

 As promised, the slides from my talk.
-My conference notes will be up soon
+Also have notes I took during the various sessions.